Zephelion/browser-technology/README.md

 * The submission of the form does not work at all.
 When clicked nothing happens
 * No pointer cursor
 * Native html form validation is non existent

+## Screenreader Test
+The screenreader detects everything on the webpage except the radio buttons.
+For some reason when I tab through the application the screenreader skips the radio buttons (maybe because I styled the label instead of the radio button)